pillarwallet/common-models/README.md

 <a name="Asset..wallpaperUrl"></a>

 ### Asset~wallpaperUrl : <code>String</code>
-the token's predefined background image
+The token's predefined background image.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..iconUrl"></a>

 ### Asset~iconUrl : <code>String</code>
-the token's predefined icon image
+The token's predefined icon image.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..email"></a>

 ### Asset~email : <code>String</code>
-the token's email
+The token's email.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..socialMedia"></a>

 ### Asset~socialMedia : <code>Array</code>
-the token's social media
+The token's social media.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..website"></a>

 ### Asset~website : <code>String</code>
-the token's website
+The token's website.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..whitepaper"></a>

 ### Asset~whitepaper : <code>String</code>
-the token's whitepaper
+The token's whitepaper.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..isDefault"></a>

 ### Asset~isDefault : <code>Boolean</code>
-one flag to check if the Token is default on the wallet
+One flag to check if the Token is default on the wallet.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..icos"></a>

 ### Asset~icos : <code>Array</code>
-ico details of one Token
+Ico details of one Token.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Connection"></a>